 On the day of the auction, potential bidders will register and the auction house will run checks and take copies of identification.
 The bids will start at your set reserve price and bidders can bid upwards from there.

 As soon as the auction is over, contracts are usually exchanged immediately with the winning bidder paying 10%.
 There is no requirement for the seller to attend the auction itself.

 Once the auctioneer’s gavel falls, a binding contract is effected.
-At this point, the buyer is required to pay 10% of the property price, with the remaining 90% to be paid within a month of the auction date.
+At this point, the buyer is required to pay 10% of the property price, with the remaining 90% to be paid within 28 days of the auction date.

 Compare and Save on Your Move